learn-co-curriculum/dsc-tuning-regression-trees-lab/README.md

 # Your code here
 ```

-## Level Up - Optional
+## Level up (Optional)

 - How about bringing in some more features from the original dataset which may be good predictors?
-- Also , try tuning more hyperparameters like max-features to find the optimal version of the model.
+- Also, try tuning more hyperparameters like max-features to find the optimal version of the model

 ## Summary

-In this lab, we looked at applying a decision tree based regression analysis on the Boston Housing Dataset.
-We saw how to train various models to find the optimal values for pruning and limiting the growth of the trees.
-We also looked at how to extract some rules from visualizing trees , that might be used for decision making later.
+In this lab, we looked at applying a decision tree based regression analysis on the Boston Housing dataset.
+We saw how to train various models to find the optimal values for hyperparameters.